seL4/sel4-tutorials/tutorials/camkes-vm-crossvm/camkes-vm-crossvm.md

 /*-- endfilter -*/
 ```

-in our apps CMakeLists.txt file with the following:
+in the target applications `CMakeLists.txt` file with the following:

 ```cmake
 /*-- filter TaskContent("vm-cmake-crossvm-overlay", TaskContentType.COMPLETED, completion='buildroot login') -*/